how is alimony calculated

 Support Payment Modification

-To alter an existing order, a significant, unexpected change in circumstances must happen.
-This can be the loss of a job, receipt of a significant promotion, or similar occurrence.
+A significant, unexpected change in circumstances must happen to alter an existing order.
+This can be the loss of a job, receipt of a promotion, or a similar occurrence.
 The party filing for the adjustment needs to provide evidence supporting these claims.

 It can be time-consuming and costly to amend, and even then, the court may resist.
 Because of this, it’s critical to make sure you understand all the details about your spousal support order before you sign.